California Sexual Assault Laws for Survivors

 Our attorneys focus on holding institutions responsible for allowing abuse to occur.
 We typically do not handle matters involving abuse by a personal acquaintance, family member, or other individual outside of an organization.

 Basic respect for human dignity means that every person deserves to be free of unwanted sexual contact at work, school, church, and home.

-Boucher LLP wants you to know how the law defines sexual assault and what it means for you.
+Boucher LLP wants you to know how the law defines sexual assault in California and what it means for you.

 Statistics show that one person experiences a sexual assault every 68 seconds in the U.S. You are not alone.
-Knowing the basics of sexual assault law in California can help you feel more in control of your situation.
+Knowing the basics of the California sexual assault laws can help you feel more in control of your situation.

 Once you feel informed, an attorney at Boucher LLP can help you understand your options.